womenbuildweb3/30daysofweb3.xyz/curriculum/es/3-dapp-resumen/1-configuración-del-entorno-de-desarrollo.md

 Confirme su versión de Node.js llamando `nvm current`.
 Debe estar utilizando Node v16.

 Ahora estamos listos para continuar!
 Estaremos instalando dependencias en nuestra dApp a medida que vayamos contruyéndola, pero con esto ya estamos listos para ir descargando lo demás progresivamente.

+## Git and Github

+If you want to receive kudos for completing checkpoints and submitting your project and/or you will be applying for our BUIDL Accelerator, you will have to submit a link to a git repository as proof of work.

+If you're new to using git or GitHub, you can get started with this [tutorial here](https://www.youtube.com/watch?v=8Dd7KRpKeaE).

 ## Configuración del proyecto